 - Cottage food producers are overwhelmingly female, are likely to reside in rural areas, and have below-average incomes. - Cottage food producers value the flexibility and financial support offered by their businesses.
-They also enjoy the opportunity to be creative while being their own bosses. - Cottage food producers are less likely to plan to expand their businesses if the government prohibits them from selling certain types of foods that they would otherwise like to sell.
+They also enjoy the opportunity to be creative while being their own bosses. - Rural cottage food producers-compared to those in urban and suburban settings-are less likely to plan to expand their businesses if the government prohibits them from selling certain types of foods that they would otherwise like to sell.

 These findings suggest that cottage food businesses provide their owners with independence, as well as supplemental income.
-They also indicate that some restrictions on cottage foods may be stifling entrepreneurship.
+They also indicate that some restrictions on cottage foods may be stifling entrepreneurship, specifically in rural communities.